kkhetarpal/Literature/MultiArmBandits.md

 *Greedy action selection method*
   * Selecting the action with the highest estimated action value At = argmax a [ Qt(a) ]
-  * Exploits current knowledge, maximizes immediate reward; spends no time at all sampling from inferiro actions to *explore*
+  * Exploits current knowledge, maximizes immediate reward; spends no time at all sampling from inferior actions to *explore*

 *E-greedy methods*
   * Behave greedily most of the time, but every once in a while say with a probability e, instead select randomly from amongst all actions with equal probability